Harshak-1744/code_chef-java/README.md

 ---

-# 5) Water Intake Tracker
+# 5) Water Consumption

-This is a simple program that determines whether Chef followed the doctor's advice to drink at least 2000 ml of water each day.
+Recently, Chef visited his doctor.
+The doctor advised Chef to drink at least 2000 ml of water each day.
+Chef drank X ml of water today.
+Determine if Chef followed the doctor's advice or not.

 ## Input Format